 For a while, I’ve been wanting to talk about Bury Me In Smoke and the things I fucked up as a writer.
 The moments that bother me about this work are moments I hope are readily apparent: the sex/rape scenes between Hank and Kitty.
-I use the hyphen because I honestly don’t know what’s more appropriate, and that’s the problem.
+I use the slash because I honestly don’t know what’s more appropriate, and that’s the problem.

 When I wrote this novella, I hadn’t been diagnosed with PTSD.
 I hadn’t yet faced the memories of and fact that I was, myself, a victim of sexual assault.
 I didn’t understand patriarchy or rape culture in the way I do now.
 I was a late 20s woman still inundated in Utah's thick patriarchy with some sexual appetites I didn’t have an outlet for.
 I was attracted to BDSM but didn’t understand it, or rape culture, enough to properly write about either of them, and so the result is the questionable scenes between Hank and Kitty.